FrancescoMariottini/challenge-api-deployment/README.md

 Hereby follow the answers to the main questions about the API.

 *What routes are available?
 With which methods?*
-We have 2 routes available you'll find more information on them (https://github.com/FrancescoMariottini/challenge-api-deployment/blob/new/Documentation.md#alive)
+We have 2 routes available you'll find more information on them [here](https://github.com/FrancescoMariottini/challenge-api-deployment/blob/new/Documentation.md#alive)<br>

 *What kind of data is expected (How should they be formatted?*

-*What is mandatory or not?*
+Here's a [link](https://github.com/FrancescoMariottini/challenge-api-deployment/blob/new/Documentation.md#request-entity) to the expect data entity.
+Some fields are mandatory and some must apply some validation conditions.<br>

 *What is the output of each route in case of success?*
+Here's a [link](https://github.com/FrancescoMariottini/challenge-api-deployment/blob/new/Documentation.md#return-entity) to more deatail about about the return entity<br>
 *What is the output in case of error?*
+Here's a [link](https://github.com/FrancescoMariottini/challenge-api-deployment/blob/new/Documentation.md#errors) to all the possible errors <br>

 ### Highlights ###